EMBRYOPSIDA Pirani & Prado

 Synonymy: Goetzeaceae Miers

-Tree; wood with large, open, radial canals [c.f.
-Apocynaceae s. str.]; 1 ovule/carpel; fruit a one-seeded drupe; endosperm slight, embryo U-shaped, cotyledons small; n = ?
+Large tree; wood with large, open, radial canals [c.f.
+Apocynaceae s. str.]; K, C quicuncial; pollen striate; 1 ovule/carpel; fruit a drupe, pericarp complex, seed 1; endosperm slight, embryo U-shaped, cotyledons very small; n = ?

 1/1: Duckeodendron cestroides.
 Amazonian Brazil.